Mole in a Hole

 “Vicki!
 Are you going to be down there all day?”

 Scrape and scratch and scrabble backward, outward, upward into the light and onto unsteady feet.
 Breathing hard and sneezing twice.
-Emerging less less like Mole than a whiskerless Water Rat in corduroy coveralls: grave little face, small neat ears, thick silky hair, eyes like glittering black stars.
+Emerging less like Mole than a whiskerless Water Rat in corduroy coveralls: grave little face, small neat ears, thick silky hair, eyes like glittering black stars.

 Victoria Lorraine Volester.